flaneurette/Social-Media-Platform/README.md

 # Requirements:

 Requires the latest PHP 8.3 en MySQL versions.
-Does not run on XAMPP.
+Does not run on XAMPP because it requires PHP 8.3.2.